Render realistic images from 3D models in IRONCAD (Part 1 of 2)

 Bumps IRONCAD

-When you then press Ok , you will not see any change in the material, but we need to do a rendering to see the result.
-Press CTRL+R (shortcut to start a render) or select Render Now under Visualization to start rendering.
+When you then press OK , you will not see any change in the material, but we need to render it to see the result.

 Render now IRONCAD